Omarov3000/ali/public/articles/edge_baas/text.md

 folder: edge_baas
 title: Edge BaaS
 readingTime: 5
 description: In this article, I will be showcasing my offline-first, full-stack framework that makes developing web applications quick and straightforward.
+This framework comes with a variety of tools to implement complex client-server interactions such as real-time data queries, push notifications, full-text search and efficient file uploads
 i: 3
-gradient: linear-gradient(45deg, #f2df0d 0%, #b0eb00 25%, #18f20d 50%, #00f58f 75%, #0df2cc 100%)
+gradient: linear-gradient(45deg, #ae80ff 0%, #cb48e5 25%, #e750ce 50%, #f75eba 75%, #ff75ac 100%)
-color: #9dfd96
+color: oklch(86.2% 0.106 323)
-bg: #010e00
+bg: oklch(14.5% 0.068 323)
 colorCard: #fabfff
 bgCard: #2b0030
-colorEm: #67fddb
+colorEm: oklch(86.2% 0.08 360)
-bgEm: #10322a
+bgEm: oklch(22.3% 0.08 360)
+titleScaleDown: 1.5
 ---

-# Overview

 In this article, I will be showcasing my offline-first, full-stack framework that makes developing web applications quick and straightforward.
 This framework comes with a variety of tools to implement: